cpinotossi/akamai.openapi.java/README.md

 # Akamai API Demo
 ## What will we show
-1. Easy use of the API to upload content to the OTA service.
+1. Easy use of the API to upload content to the Akamai OTA Update service.
-2. Easy way to use the OTA reporting.
+2. Easy way to use the Akamai OTA Update reporting.

+ NOTE: if you like to learn more about the Akamai OTA service have a look here: https://www.akamai.com/us/en/products/web-performance/over-the-air-updates.jsp

+## Architecture Overview:
+The Akamai OTA Updates solution used here consist of the following compontents:
+1. The Akamai OTA Update Configuration (Property Manager Configuration).
+2. Akamai Cloudstorage solution called Netstorage.
+3. Akamai API Clients to access the Akamai APIs.

+ NOTE: in case you are not an Akamai employee and you would like to use this Demo you will need to setup all the components mentioned here by yourself first.

 ## Requirements
 ### Installed software on your computer